ericniebler/range-v3/doc/index.md

 For every STL algorithm this library provides a version that accepts a *range* instead of a pair of iterators.

-All transforming and filtering algorithms are composable.
-This means applying an algorithm to a range yields a **lazily** evaluated representation (a so-called **view**) of the result, which can either be evaluated to obtain the results of the applied transformation or can be passed to another algorithm.
+All transforming and filtering functions are composable.
+Applying them to a range yields a so-called **lazy** representation of the result, which can either be evaluated to obtain the results or can be passed to another function.

 This avoids temporary results while allowing a declarative and easy-to-understand programming style.
 Generally this is possible without sacrificing performance.

+> TODO: distinguish and explain the difference of algorithms, views, and actions

-Range v3 also provides in-place modifying algorithms e.g. for sorting.
+Range v3 also provides in-place modifying funnctions e.g. for sorting.
 These are called **action**s.

 Range v3 is a contribution to making C++ easier to write and reason about.
 With Range v3 one can write code this way: